mongodb/specifications/source/change-streams/change-streams.rst

   interface ChangeStream extends Iterable<Document> {
     /**
-     * Returns a resume token that should be used to resume after the most
+     * Returns the cached resume token that will be used to resume
-     * recently returned change.
+     * after the most recently returned change.
      */
     public getResumeToken() Optional<Document>;
   }